tachyglossues/wallpaper-process-wordcloud/README.md

 ```
 ## Configure (optional)

-Define the resolution of your screen and the execution interval of the script in the config.json file.
+Define the interval between wallpaper generations in the config.json file and if the wallpaper varies or not, only on gnome.